Career prospects Communication and Information Sciences

 - Creative Learning Consultant at Vivid Learning Studio

-- Press & Communication Trainee at European Parliament
+- Press & Communication Trainee at the European Parliament

 Become a teacher